rtakeshi/latam-challenge/README.md

 1. It is important to create more test cases scenarios;
 2. While data transformation tests are not included in this project, it is crucial to define appropriate scenarios for data integration testing, especially when dealing with dynamic data.
+3. In Mocking data, it will be good to create a new Large partioned Parquet file to go deeply in memory usage and optmization.

 ## Code Implementation and Solution Analysis